Roho11/DividendGrowthPicks/README.md

 3. dividendStocks.py - Analyzes the data, returns the results, creates visualizations.
 4. divResults2SQL.py - Stores the retrieved and results data into the database.

-You would also need to have the database string connection stored in config.py
+You would also need to have the database string connection stored in config.py as db_url.

-## Setup